sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 ## Oh, look, there we go...

-It looks like [Cube][] implements at least the row swizzling to maximise the error correction efficacy.
+It looks like [Cube][] implements at least the row-swizzling element of this.

+I haven't read it yet, but they mention Feistel cyphers, so I'm guessing they take the secrecy factor quite seriously.
+I'm mindful that if you over-engineer at the outset, with the intent of solving the issue once and for all, you set too high a bar to entry.
+I'm sure modest swizzles would be sufficient.

 [RowHammer talk]: <https://youtu.be/wGcVrKaOvFo>
 [RowHammer slides]: <https://safari.ethz.ch/architecture_seminar/fall2023/lib/exe/fetch.php?media=onur-comparchseminar-fall2023-lecture3-rowhammerstory-afterlecture.pdf>